CCOSTAN/smarthome/centralaudio.md

-##Poor man's version of Multi-room Audio System
+## "Smart" Multi-room Audio System

 I have always wanted to have a centralized audio system for my home, since my home is not currently wired for that, I have two choices  - get a commercial central audio system by spending a boat load of money, or make my own.
 I chose to build my own with a bunch of Raspberry Pi devices, some {cheap} bluetooth speakers from amazon and leverage old speakers lying at home.